JorelAli/CommandAPI/docssrc/src/chatpreview.md

 ...
 ```

-For players that want to use chat preview, they must have `Chat Preview: ON` enabled in `Options > Chat Settings...`
+For players that want to use chat preview, they must have `Chat Preview` enabled in `Options > Chat Settings...`

 -----